mothur/mothur.github.io/_wiki/estimator.single.md

 There may only be a couple of lines in your OTU data that you are interested in There are two options.
-You could: (i) manually delete the lines you aren\'t interested in from you rabund, sabund, or list file;
+You could: (i) manually delete the lines you aren't interested in from you rabund, sabund, or list file;
 (ii) or use the label option.
 To use the label option with the estimator.single() command you need to know the labels you are interested in.
 If you want the data for the line labeled 0.03 you would